johnreybacal/localstorage-orm/README.md

 johnDoe.save();

 for (let person of personAged24) {
-    // What's better than 24?
+    // What's funnier than 24?
     person.age = 25;
 }